mtanaka25/mtanaka25/README.md

 - Hello.
 I'm Masaki Tanaka.
-Thank you for being interested in my profile.
+Thank you for your interest in my profile.
 - I'm a Ph.D. candidate in economics at Washington University in St. Louis.
-I'm also affiliated with the Bank of Japan (economist).
+Before joining WashU, I was an economist at the Bank of Japan.
-- My research interest lies in Macroeconomics, especially in monetary economics and macro-finance.
+- My research interest lies in macroeconomics, especially in monetary economics and macro-finance.
   - If you want to know me or contact me, please visit my webpage (https://masaki-tanaka.com).
   - My CV is available [here](https://masaki-tanaka.com/files/CV/Masaki-Tanaka_CV.pdf)
 - I'll share the codes for my research here.